 With more people in traditional desk jobs, we live a more sedentary lifestyle than ever before.
-The risks associated with less daily movement include back pain, disease, obesity, and more stress and mental illness.
+The risks associated with the less daily movement include back pain, disease, obesity, and more stress and mental illness.
 When we volunteer, even if it is not a physically demanding project, we still get up and get moving.

 Walking around a shelter or food bank, playing with kids at the local YMCA, or visiting with elderly patients at a neighborhood nursing home all require that you do more than sitting at a desk or on a couch.
-You could even choose to volunteer for causes or programs that make you more active, such as with youth sports programs or national parks.
+You could even choose to volunteer for causes or programs that make you more active, such as youth sports programs or national parks.